 1) Send a greeting card – or send more than one.
 Greeting cards have been a source of great strength to me.
 I have received multiple cards from many people.
 This has surprised me.
 At least 8 people have sent me over 10 cards each!
 One friend sent me a card every week for ONE YEAR!
-If you are at a loss for words, the best cards I have gotten say things like Courage, Strength, Encouragement – simple messages with important meaning.

 Food is difficult especially if the Cancer Patient is receiving Chemotherapy.
 Before you bring food, ask what they can eat.

 3) Ask them if you can take them to treatment, a medical appointment, or a pharmacy.
 You may need to be insistent with this, but make sure they know you are available and willing to do so.
 Do NOT make a casual offer like, “Oh call me if you need a ride.”
 The cancer patient does not have the energy to call and make arrangements.